Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 All that is needed for carrying out a search is an Grover oracle from Aqua's :ref:`oracles` library for specifying the search criterion, which basically indicates a hit or miss for any given record.
-More formally, an Grover *oracle* :math:`O_f` is an object implementing a boolean function :math:`f` as specified above.
-Given an input :math:`x \in X`, :math:`O_f` returns :math:`f(x)`.
+More formally, an *oracle* :math:`O_f` is an object implementing a boolean function :math:`f` as specified above.
+Given an input :math:`x \in X`, :math:`O_f` implements :math:`f(x)`.
 The details of how :math:`O_f` works are unimportant; Grover's search algorithm treats the oracle as a black box.
+Currently, Aqua provides a :ref:`logic_expr_oracle` and a :ref:`truth_table_oracle`, both of which can be used in Grover's search tasks.
+In particular, the :ref:`logic_expr_oracle` can take as input a SAT problem instance in
+`DIMACS CNF
+format <http://www.satcompetition.org/2009/format-benchmarks2009.html>`__
+and constructs the corresponding quantum circuit, which can then be fed to the Grover algorithm to find a satisfiable assignment.

+Oracles are treated
-Currently, Aqua provides the :ref:`sat`, which takes as input a SAT problem in `DIMACS CNF format <http://www.satcompetition.org/2009/format-benchmarks2009.html>`__ and constructs the corresponding quantum circuit.
-Grover oracles are treated as pluggable components in Aqua; researchers interested in :ref:`aqua-extending` can design and implement new Grover oracles and extend Aqua's Grover oracle library.
+as pluggable components in Aqua; researchers interested in :ref:`aqua-extending` can design and implement new oracles and extend Aqua's oracle library.

 Grover's Search by default uses uniform superposition to initialize its quantum state.
 However, an initial state from Aqua's